-Mr S bought solar panels for his home in 2015.
+Mr A bought solar panels for his home in May 2015.
 The purchase was funded by a loan from Creation, and that business is therefore liable for the acts and omissions of the installer under the relevant legislation.
-In this case, that relates to the installer misleading Mr S into believing that the panels would be self-funding, which they weren't.
+In this case, that relates to the installer misleading Mr A into believing that the panels would be self-funding, which they weren't.

-Mr S's complaint was considered by one of our adjudicators.
-She thought that the benefits of the panels were mis-represented to Mr S, and that fair redress would be for the loan to be restructured to effectively make the panels self-funding.
+Mr A's complaint was considered by one of our adjudicators.
+He thought that the benefits of the panels were mis-represented to the consumer, and that fair redress would be for the loan to be restructured to effectively make the panels self-funding.
 This restructure should be based on evidence of the actual performance of the panels, and a number of assumptions on future performance.
-Creation didn't respond so the case was passed to an ombudsman.
+Creation accepted this view and advised they would provide their calculations as directed by the adjudicator.
+But these calculations weren't provided and so, the case was passed to an Ombudsman.